Growing Community Resilience Through Food

 Powering Systems Change by supporting policy work and grassroots partnerships that improve how resources flow and help communities shape stronger, more connected food systems.

-The Resilience Campaign is more than a fund—it’s a call to action.
+This is more than a fund—it’s a call to action.
 Explore stories from the field, hear why this moment matters from our CEO, and join us at special events to gather, learn, and lead together.

 With your partnership, we can grow a food system that nourishes communities, strengthens local economies, and supports those who feed us all.